-Configure a Hubspot account for Access for SaaS · Cloudflare for Teams documentation
+Configure a Hubspot account for Access for SaaS

 Configure Cloudflare Access

-On the Teams Dashboard, navigate to Access > Applications and create a SaaS application.
+On the Zero Trust Dashboard, navigate to Access > Applications and create a SaaS application.

 Set the Application type to Hubspot.